getpingback/ping-email/readme.md

   - `"Unable to verify email"`: The email verification process failed for an unknown reason.
   - `"Connection timeout"`: The connection to the SMTP server timed out.
   - `"Exceeded attempts"`: The maximum number of attempts to verify the email address was exceeded.
+  - `"Valid email (ignored SMTP verification)"`: The email address is valid, but the SMTP verification process was skipped.

 These messages provide clear insights into the verification process, helping you understand the specific reason for an email's validation outcome.